jdevfullstack-tutorials/what-is-github/README.md

 ## GitHub As A Social Media
-Since GitHub was also intended to be a social media for developers and non-developers there are features like followers and Discussion for a more interactive approach.
+Since GitHub was also intended to be a social media for developers and non-developers, there are features like followers and Discussion for a more interactive approach.